 Day 3: Today was a day for beautiful flowers.
 The day started with a train ride to Houli district where the popular Zhongshe Flower Market was.
 Around lunchtime, we took a short taxi ride to Taian Police Station in the vicinity, where the Cherry Blossom Festival was held till 18 March 2018.
 Thereafter, our original intention was to head to a traditional night market – Hanxi Night Market in East district.
 However, the heavy downpour prevented us from exploring this open-air night market so we settled for dinner near Taichung Railway Station before returning to the hotel.

-Stay tuned for my upcoming posts where I will share more about my experience navigating around Taichung on a free & easy mode!
+Stay tuned for subsequent posts on Taichung where I will share more about my experience navigating around the city on a free & easy mode!
 You may also click on the hyperlinks in above itinerary to access to the detailed posts quickly. 🙂